senbox-org/s1tbx/snap-python/src/main/resources/README.md

 ### Environment variables not set

-No matter if you have set all required environment variables in your shell, you might nonetheless receive the following error when doing `import beampy`: `RuntimeError: environment variable "BEAM_HOME" must be set to a valid BEAM installation directory`.
+No matter if you have set all required environment variables in your shell, you might nonetheless receive the following error when doing `import snappy`: `RuntimeError: environment variable "SNAP_HOME" must be set to a valid SNAP installation directory`.
 The reason for this is that the environment needs to be preserved for the Apache.
 A possible solution is to set the environment within the startup routine of the web application, such as

     os.environ['JAVA_HOME'] = settings.JAVA_HOME
     os.environ['JDK_HOME'] = settings.JDK_HOME
     os.environ['PATH'] = settings.PATH_extension + ':' + os.getenv('PATH', '')
     os.environ['LD_LIBRARY_PATH'] = settings.LD_LIBRARY_PATH_extension + ':' + os.getenv('LD_LIBRARY_PATH', '')
-    os.environ['BEAM_HOME'] = settings.BEAM_HOME
+    os.environ['SNAP_HOME'] = settings.SNAP_HOME

 , where `settings` contains the respective values.